Security on campus

 - Do not leave bicycles out overnight.

-- Lock bike in a well lit, well traveled area.
+- Lock bike in a well lit, well travelled area.

-- Keep a copy of the bike's serial number to aid in identification and recovery in the event of theft
+- Keep a copy of the bike's serial number to aid in identification and recovery if it gets stolen

 See the Ecoversity website for details on bicycle facilities on campus.